Yuucas/AI-Projects/README.md

 # NLP
-Hands-on natural language processing projects using Python and popular libraries like NLTK, spaCy, and PyTorch.
+Hands-on natural language processing projects using Python and popular libraries like Pandas, Scipy, NLTK, spaCy, and PyTorch.